-One of our favorite things about Chicago and Northwest Indiana is the small-town feel with big city perks.
-There’s something for everyone here—from great food to sports to a world-class art and culture scene.
-Below are some other considerations to help you decide if the Chicago-Northwest Indiana region is a good fit for you.
+One of our favorite things about Chicago, North Chicago, and Northwest Indiana is that there’s something for everyone here—from great food to sports to a world-class art and culture scene.
+Below are some other considerations to help you decide if Chicago, North Chicago and Northwest Indiana are a good fit for you.

 In order to teach in Illinois or Indiana you must have a cumulative undergraduate GPA of 3.0 or higher, pass all required IL/IN licensure exams, and meet the credit requirements for the specific licensure area you are assigned.
 Classes that count towards your licensure will be determined during your transcript review when you are accepted to the corps.
 We cannot guarantee what subjects you qualify for until that review is completed.
 We assign subjects based on three factors: eligibility criteria, your preferences, and the need in our hiring landscape.

 Due to the hiring restrictions of many of our partner schools, Teach For America may only admit candidates into the corps who are:

 - Deferred Action for Childhood Arrivals (DACA) recipients

 You are not eligible to apply if you are in the United States with:

 - A tourist visa

 - Refugee status but nothing indicating permanent resident status